be-great/Big_Data_Analytics_in_Healthcare/README.md

 13- **data/output** : has all the models been build by the scripts (kb= knowledge bases, lr_model= logisticregressionmodel , vistor_predict_model, glora model )

+# Suggestions For Future Work
+- Expand knowledge base across multiple hospital domains.
+- Improve LLM interpretability and prediction accuracy.
+- Utilize a catalog to enhance multimodal data organization by leveraging Neuralink’s data repository, which provides a unified and scalable way to structure, access, and manage diverse data types efficiently.

 Repository link : https://github.com/be-great/Big_Data_Analytics_in_Healthcare/